|Martin Tournoij b35c86cfbd Fix up go.mod >_<||2 days ago|

 See docs/rationale.markdown for some more details on the “why?” of this project.

 There’s a live demo at https://stats.arp242.net.

-Please consider donating if you’re self-hosting GoatCounter so I can pay my rent :-)
+Please consider contributing financially if you’re self-hosting GoatCounter so I can pay my rent :-)

 Easy; if you’ve been confused by the myriad of options and flexibility of Google Analytics and Matomo that you don’t need then GoatCounter will be a breath of fresh air.